PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ```

 Looking across the five memories, note down neuron indexes for:

 1. Two neurons that tend to be on together (or off together).
 2. Two neurons that tend to be anti-correlated (when one is on the other is off and vice versa).
 3. Two neurons with no particular synchronization.

 For each of these four pairs, predict what the weight will be in the trained Hopfield network (high positive, high negative, or near-zero).

-* Test your intuition by checking the corresponding trained weights in `w`.
+- Test your intuition by checking the corresponding trained weights in `w`.
-* Do the values of `w` for your mirror the patterns in the memories?
+- Do the values of `w` capture the patterns in the memories?

 #### The strongest weights